 4. Identify stakeholders who may need something from you while you’re away.

 Once you’ve made some reasonable plans, you need to identify the stakeholders who might normally need something from you and not able to get it because of your time away.

 From past experience, you probably know who’s likely to have an urgent request for you at the 11th hour before your time away.
-So, future “surprises” shouldn’t actually be surprising.
-Instead, include them in your list of stakeholders as appropriate.
+So, many future “surprises” shouldn’t actually be surprising.
+Instead, include those people in your list of stakeholders as appropriate.

 For instance, before our youngest daughter’s birth, I submitted an essay for an edited volume.
 And I did so well ahead of when I was going to be away.

 I then moved to other projects.
 So, I forgot to notify the volume’s principal editor about my upcoming time away.

 Sure enough, while I was away, I got an email about copy editing the essay.
 Those questions were fairly urgent, as they often are.

 So, since I hadn’t given the editor the notice needed to accommodate my time away, I felt I needed to accommodate the tight copy-editing deadline.